imAIgene-Dream3D/BEHAV3D/README.md

 -Script for T cell behavior classification based on the Behavioral reference map (Random Forest classifier)

 ### (3) Behavior-guided transcriptomics module
-- Script to create a behavioral probability map for scRNA seq data
+-Script to create a behavioral probability map for scRNA seq data